tinacms/tina.io/content/blog/the-new-github-auth-flow.md

 **next-tinacms-github** api routes now require a secret _Signing Key_.

-The _Signing Key_ is just a random passphrase of your choice, a randomized 256-bit key is recommended.
-This key is only used server-side to encrypt and decrypt authentication tokens sent to the client.
+The _Signing Key_ should be a random 256-bit key, used server-side to encrypt and decrypt authentication tokens sent to the client.

 One way to generate a recommended size key, is to run `openssl rand -base64 32` in your terminal and use the output as your _Signing Key_.